- Purpose and Procedures

 - Consider the following outline components:

-1. One-page proposal summary including sabbatical, purpose, objectives, and benefits.
+1. Summary including sabbatical, purpose, objectives, and benefits.

 In greater detail: